Clean and fair energy

 2025 2030 2035

-The invasion of Ukraine made it clear just how dangerous and costly Europe's reliance on fossil fuels is.
-Countries are now racing to eliminate Russian fossil fuels from their energy systems.
+With the fossil gas price volatility, exacerbated since the invasion of Ukraine, most European countries understood how dangerous and costly their reliance on fossil fuels is.
+Countries have since been racing to eliminate Russian fossil fuels from their energy systems.
 But replacing these with other sources of fossil fuels won’t bring down people’s bills, ensure energy security or protect the climate.

-To meet these three critical challenges, Europe's only choice is to replace Russian fossil fuels with a combination of renewable energy generation and energy savings by 2025.
-This will put us on track to be coal-free by 2030, and fossil fuel-free in electricity generation by 2035.
+To meet these three critical challenges, Europe's only choice is to reduce its dependence on fossil fuels with a combination of renewable energy generation and energy savings.
+By 2025, Europe could remove a third of its fossil gas and hard coal demands, which is an equivalent amount of what countries were imported from Russia before the war.
+This will put us on track to be coal-free by 2030, and fossil fuel-free, renewable-based electricity generation by 2035.

 2030: Europe Beyond Coal